Canadensys/norms-for-data-use/norms.md

 * [catalogNumber]: in the field [catalogNumber](http://rs.tdwg.org/dwc/terms/#catalogNumber) in the record.

-* [dataset citation]: This is listed as the Resource Citation (under Citations) in the dataset metadata and can also be found under Citation on the Rights tab in the record detail in the VertNet portal.
+* [dataset name]: This is listed as the Resource Citation (under Citations) in the dataset metadata (published as an EML file in a Darwin Core archive) and can also be found under Citation on the Rights tab in the record detail in the VertNet portal.
 If the Resource Citation is missing, use the Title of the resource in the dataset metadata, also found under Resource on the Rights tab in the record detail in the VertNet portal.

-* [data publisher]: This is listed as the Organisation in the dataset metadata and under Institution on the Rights tab in the record detail in the VertNet portal.
+* [data publisher]: This is listed as the Organisation in the dataset metadata and under Organisation on the Rights tab in the record detail in the VertNet portal.
 It is not in downloaded records.

 * [link to dataset]: in the field [dataSource] in the record.
 If dataSource is missing, use the Source URL on the Rights tab in the record detail in the VertNet portal.

-** These norms may be subject to minor revisions without notice; major revisions will be announced.
+** These norms may be subject to minor revisions without notice; major revisions will be announced on the the VertNet [web site](http://www.vertnet.org/), [data portal](http://www.vertnet.org/search), [blog](http://blog.vertnet.org/) and social media ([Twitter](https://twitter.com/vertnetorg), [Facebook](https://www.facebook.com/VertNet), and [Google Plus](https://plus.google.com/106668930991835907114/posts)).